neurodata/neurodata.io/content/about/agreements.md

 #### Communication

-The primary ways for a NeuroData family member to contact Jovo is at their weekly 1-on-1 in person meetings.
+The primary ways for a NeuroData member to contact Jovo is at their weekly 1-on-1 in person meetings.
 Time permitting, other slots may be available in [calendly](https://calendly.com/joshuav/).

 #### Accessibility